tornado1979/hackernews/README.md

 ## About
+* I used the `create-reac-app` biolerplate to develop this project, because it has many contributors maintening it/updating it, they release new version quite often, its structure is simple as it has only one page just to show that react is up and running, and the dev is free to add as many dependencies as he needs for the `to-be` project.

 * It is a SPA web app that uses https://hn.algolia.com/api API to fetch news to the client, and show them to the end user.
 * This API gives only 50 articles on each request, based on this param: &`hitsPerPage=50`.
 * Functionalities: